sinhalakshya14-sketch/bit-n-build/README.md

-# Maritime Autonomous Multi-Agent System (GulfMAS)
+# Maritime Autonomous Multi-Agent System

 A 24-hour hackathon MVP of a coordinated multi-agent maritime system for the **Gulf of Mexico / US Gulf Coast** region.